smccarthy-ie/smccarthy-ie.github.io/index.md

 ### Enable users to connect to the ownCloud server on a custom port
-By default, users connect to the ownCloud server IP address.
-You can change this to use a custom port by editing your Apache web server's configuration:
+By default, users connect to the ownCloud server IP address using the default port (`80`).
+You can change this to use a specific custom port (`8080`) by editing your Apache web server configuration:
   1. Edit the following file:
 ```
 /etc/apache2/ports.conf
 ```
-  2. Change the first line (`Listen 80`) to use the port `8080`.
-For example:
+  2. Change the first line to:
 ```
 Listen 8080
 ```